isotoma/isotoma.plone.heroku/README.rst

 You can add your own custom eggs to requirements.txt::

-    -e src/myapp.app
+    src/myapp.app

 The instructions tell you to use ``file:`` prefixes.
 They lie.
 Don't.
+You can't use ``-e`` because heroku's build environment will hardcode a path it shouldn't.

 Your ZCML should be found by z3c.autoinclude.